joeyj/joycontrol-macos/README.md

 ## TODO/Known Issues

-- [x] __UPDATE:__ This appers to only happen on the Change Grip/Order screen.
+- [x] __UPDATE:__ This appears to only happen on the Change Grip/Order screen.
 Once the initial connection is made there, exit the menu and then click ```Connect``` in the UI. ~~Bluetooth controller appears to initiate a disconnect after everything is running smoothly.
 It's still unclear why the following happens (log captured with Packet Logger from Xcode Tools):~~

 ```
 Feb 09 15:30:38.153